Combinatorial foundations for geometric realizations of subword complexes of Coxeter groups: Preliminaries

 For basic notions on Coxeter groups, we refer to the books \cite{humphreys_reflection_1990} or \cite{bjoerner_combinatorics_2005}.
 Let $(W,S=\{s_1,\dots,s_n\})$ be a \emph{finite irreducible Coxeter system} with Coxeter matrix $M=(m_{i,j})_{i,j\in[n]}$.
 We denote by $R=\{(s_is_j)^{m_{i,j}} : s_i,s_j\in S\}$ the associated set of \emph{braid relations}.
 Some choices of lexicographic orders are more natural; hence, when influencial, we specify the ordering by indicating $M$ and $R$ explicitly.
 The set of braid relations $R$ generates a free submonoid $R^*$ of~$S^*$ and the quotient monoid $S^*/R^*$ consisting of left-cosets of $R^*$ in $S^*$ has a left- and right-inverse and thus forms a group which is isomorphic to~$W$ \cite[p.3]{bjoerner_combinatorics_2005}.
 From this standpoint, the elements of a Coxeter group $W$ are equivalence classes of expressions and the representative expressions with shortest length are called \emph{reduced}.
 Bearing this in mind, we henceforth represent an element $w$ of the monoid $S^*$ and of the group~$W$ \emph{both} using concatenation of letters.
 Whenever a distinction is pertinent we emphasize if the word or its equivalence class is meant by writing $w\in S^*$, or $w\in W$, respectively.

 Throughout this text, we adopt the following notations.
 The function $\ell:W\rightarrow\N$ denotes the \emph{length function} sending an element $w\in W$ to the length of its reduced expressions, the symbol~$\wo$ denotes the \emph{longest element} of $W$, and $N:=\ell(\wo)$.
+By extension, $\ell$ also denotes the length function sending a word $w$ to its length.
 Given an element $w\in W$, we denote the \emph{set of reduced expressions} of $w$ by $\Red(w)$ which is a finite subset of $S^*$.
 Solving the following problem would be very helpful for the upcoming sections.

 \begin{problem} Let $w\in W$. \begin{enumerate} \item Characterize the set of abelian vectors $\{\abel_v : v\in \Red(w)\}$. \item Give precise bounds on the number

 which is \defn{the maximum number of occurrences of a letter in any reduced expression of $w$}. \item Describe the vector